Fundamentals and model of resonance helicity and energy transfer between two magnetoelectric chiral particles: Free orientation of donor dipoles with incident polarization. Both donor and acceptor being chiral

-The orientation of the dipole moments of D and A often randomly vary, so that the relative orientation between D and A is unknown.
-In this case it is pertinent to work with the averages of the orientational ${\cal K}$-factors.
+The orientation of the dipole moments of D and A often randomly vary, so that the relative axes of rotation between D and A is unknown.
+In this case it is pertinent to work with the orientational averages of the ${\cal K}$-factors.